asher-gh/my-greenbook-solutions/week1/README.md

 It takes $n+6$ days to map $2^n$ items.
 Extending that to our problem, we should be able to figure out which soda bottle is poisoned in 16 days.

+However, if we can submit all test strips in one day, we can get the result in 7 days (the minimum number of days required to get the results).